 Updated July 2019

+So you might be wondering, how did Cobb salad get its name?
 When it comes to a healthy and satisfying lunch, nothing hits the spot more than a classic Cobb salad.
-This healthy salad is the quintessential American salad and was thought to be first served at the Brown Derby restaurant in Los Angeles, California in 1937 by the store manager, Robert Cobb.
+This healthy salad is the quintessential American salad and was thought to be first served at the Brown Derby restaurant in Los Angeles, California in 1937, by the store manager, Robert Cobb.

 WHAT’S IN A COBB SALAD?

-The best Cobb Salad near me is this local restaurant that uses mixed greens, grilled chicken with Dijon mustard, crispy Canadian bacon, perfect hard boiled eggs, juicy cherry tomatoes, cucumber, avocado, crumbled feta, blue cheese and a red wine vinegar dressing.
+The best Cobb Salad near me is this local restaurant that uses mixed greens, grilled chicken with Dijon mustard, crispy Canadian bacon, perfect hard boiled eggs, juicy cherry tomatoes, cucumber, avocado, Roquefort cheese, crumbled feta, blue cheese, chopped chives and a red wine vinegar dressing.

 This classic salad is my absolute favorite go-to salad whenever I’m craving a loaded salad that has a little bit of everything.
 What I love about making my own salads at home, like this salmon salad is that I get to switch up the ingredients with what I like and already have in my fridge.